packmad/packmad.github.io/books.md

 * [Thinking, Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555)
 * [Stumbling on Happiness](https://www.amazon.com/Stumbling-Happiness-Daniel-Gilbert/dp/1400077427)
 * [The Power of Habit](https://www.amazon.com/Power-Habit-What-Life-Business/dp/1400069289/): Why We Do What We Do in Life and Business
+* [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095): A Brief History of Humankind

-I love talking about books so, if you have some suggestion, write me!
+I love discussing about books so, if you have some suggestion, write me!